 Inside: The O’DaviDesign Art Scholarship was launched to help remove shame and stigma and share a message of hope around living with mental illness or simply being human in a messy world.

 My son, Jairus, was an artist with a love for animation and game design; his small business was called O’DaviDesign.
 From the age of seven, he told me he was going to work as a cartoonist or animator (he loved 2D animation in particular) and he never wavered from this dream.

-At this time, yearly scholarships will be awarded to someone pursuing post-secondary studies in the arts and/or for whom art is a life-line and also exhibiting character qualities reminiscent of my son’s sense of humour and his inclusive and introspective/deep thinking nature.
-I have asked Jairus’ high school art teacher to select recipients on my behalf.
+1. The first two scholarships will be awarded to two art students in grade 11 or 12 attending the local public and catholic high schools of the town Jairus grew up in.
+Awards will go to students pursuing post-secondary studies in the arts, including digital media and technology programs, and/or for whom art is a life-line, and also exhibiting character qualities reminiscent of my son’s sense of humour and his inclusive and introspective/deep thinking nature.

-Donations are welcome and appreciated and can be made in 3 ways:
+Donations are welcome, deeply appreciated, and can be made in 3 ways:

 Thank you for your support!
 If you have questions or issues donating, please reach out to Krista at [email protected]

 O’DaviDesign Art Scholarship Recipients

 $1k – Congratulations to Joshua Laurin of Holy Redeemer High School for receiving this award in Jairus’ name.

 $1k – Congratulations to Ryan Lizee of Regina, SK who was awarded this scholarship based on his submission entitled “Joy in Colour.”